aws-samples/aws-service-catalog-reference-architectures/bulkprovision/README.md

 This reference architecture creates a framework of lambdas, Step functions, and Service Catalog products which demonstrate how to provision and track many Service Catalog Products.

-## Bulk Deployment for Amazon Workspaces
+## Bulk Deployment for Amazon WorkSpaces

 <img src=images/wait.jpeg width=90>

 ### Prerequisites

-There are several prerequisites you will need to deploy Amazon Workspaces in bulk.
+There are several prerequisites you will need to deploy Amazon WorkSpaces in bulk.

 You have to create a comma seprated value file (CSV) with this format: